KindSoCIETIE KNoT

 Facilitator

-Sungyeon's background is centred around mathematics and computational physics with an emphasis on pattern formation - whether they be structural or behavioural - via self-organisation in complex systems.
+Sungyeon's background is in computational physics with a core interest in pattern formation - whether they be structural or behavioural - via self-organisation in complex systems.
 Curiosity driven, her love of nature has provided lessons, insights and investigations into intricate connections that have inspired her journey to gain a deeper understanding of how we think, how we operate, and how we strive for the greater good together.

 She teaches in ANU's School of Cybernetics as well as being a McCusker Institute Affiliate.
 Her research aims to better understand the resilience of complex adaptive systems in linguistics and artificial intelligence through a topological lens, as well as to push the boundaries of tech-enabled arts.